SwethaAnish/Machine-Learning/README.md

 # Machine-Learning
-This repository contains baisc concepts used in Machine learning and some basic machine learning Algorithms.
+This repository contains information about the basic concepts and algorithms used in Machine learning